edefikh-zz/CloudBreakHDP/README.md

 # CloudBreakHDP
-Automated Hadoop Cluster ansible / salt script.
+Automated HortonWorks Hadoop Cluster ansible / salt script.
 This script will run on existing Centos based OS and will install CloudBreak 2.7.1 , the second script allows creation of 3 node Hadoop cluster using BluePrints.
 Version 2.6 and 3.0 of HDP is supported.
 You can use custom AMI for CloudBreak setup but have to use HDP AMIs for deploying Cluster.